 Ten money-saving tax reminders

 If you haven’t already filed, it’s time to get started on your 2009 tax return.
-These 10 money-saving tips might save you so much on taxes that you can hold off applying for short term installment loans or payday cash advances.
+These 10 money-saving tips might save you so much on taxes that you can hold off requesting short term installment loans or payday cash advances.

 First-time homebuyers may be entitled to a credit of 10 percent of the price, for a maximum credit of $8,000.
 The homebuyer credit is not limited to first-time buyers.
 Buyers who owned homes and bought new ones after Nov.
 6, 2009, may be entitled to a credit of 10 percent of the purchase price, for a maximum credit of $6,500.
 Buyers must have lived in their previous homes for five consecutive years in the past eight, must have a house under contract by April 30, 2010, and must close by June 30.